isabella232/pyladies-cmd-pyintro/shell_tutorial.md

 Windows Explorer shows path to the directory at the top and the contents of the directory in the main windows.
 To show contents of the directory in shell, use command `dir`.
 At this point we're going to close Command Prompt as Windows Shell supersedes it, by having better features such as more shell commands, command auto-completion and generally being a lot less annoying.

-There's an alternative command `ls` or short of *list*, the difference is mostly historical one, `dir` being mostly used by windows predecessor -- [CP/M](http://discordia.org.uk/px4/cpm.html) in the 1970s, and `ls` first used in Unix, but it races its roots to `listf` available on [Massachusetts Institute of Technology's Compatible Time Sharing System](http://www.tldp.org/LDP/LG/issue48/fischer.html) in July 1961.
+There's an alternative command `ls` or short for *list*, the difference is mostly historical one, `dir` being mostly used by windows predecessor -- [CP/M](http://discordia.org.uk/px4/cpm.html) in the 1970s, and `ls` first used in Unix, but it races its roots to `listf` available on [Massachusetts Institute of Technology's Compatible Time Sharing System](http://www.tldp.org/LDP/LG/issue48/fischer.html) in July 1961.
 Power Shell processes both command.

 ## Creating Directories